 How to fund your new checking account or verify small deposits

 If you are opening an account online but do not have a way to fund it instantly with another account or credit card, most online accounts can be funded with a prepaid card.
 Or, use PayPal® to add money to your bank account.
 It’s fairly simple and with PayPal® your account can be funded in 2-3 days.

 Consumers who have been reported to ChexSystems, whether the item is paid or unpaid, should be careful when ordering checks.
 Ordering checks from well known companies such as Deluxe, Designer Checks, Checks Unlimited and Current Checks may not be safe.
 These companies share your personal information with ChexSystems.
 ChexSystems will then report your ChexSystems record to your current bank.

 Order checks from companies that do not share your personal information with ChexSystems such as Costco Check Printing, Checkworks or Harland Clarke.
 Ordering checks from companies that share your information with Chexsystems may end up getting your current bank account closed, even if your checking account is in good standing.

-Once you open a checking account, you need to manage it in order to keep it.
+Once second chance banking allows you to open a new checking account, you need to manage it in order to keep it.
 When you manage your account, you can avoid unnecessary fees, a ChexSystems or EWS record.
 Here are actions to take for good checking account management: